andryuxiong/medicare-ai/README.md

 - 🔒 Secure API key management
 - 🚀 Fast and reliable performance

+## What will I probably work on in the future for this project
 > **Note:** Bilingual support (English/Spanish) is currently disabled as the translation service is turned off.
+ - Will add support translation services in future
+ - Still adding more health databases to help with context, a bigger database means the AI uses less tokens and instead uses pure data from backend
+ - Add better UX ie. user history to keep track and add context to the assistant
+ - Mobile App using react native
+ - Add better support for follow-up questions and conversational aspects of the assistant

+ ## What was difficult for this project?
+_ API integration - integrating multiple API's like openAI or web speech was pretty difficult while trying to maintain real-time performance and handling various edge cases.
+Took a lot of testing lol

+- Managing state interactions between voice input, ai processing, and UI updates while also mainting the smooth UX causing a lot of errors and bug fixes.

+- There were a lot of API handling failures, network failures, I did a lot of testing on local development for it to work and then after deploying it just to not work :/

+- Had to fix invalid inputs and change prompts as the prompts wouldnt output correctly or wasnt to my liking.

+- Also deploying both frontend and backend so they both can work together was pretty difficult as sometime the frontend wouldnt call the backend correctly

 ## 🛠️ Tech Stack